the-turing-way/the-turing-way/chapters/reproducible_environments.md

 conda deactivate
 ```

-and remove an environment as show here for removing the Project_One environment
+and remove (delete) an environment as shown here for removing the Project_One environment
 ```
 conda env remove --name Project_One
 ```